 Refrigerator Dispenser Water Flow Test

-Water pressure test for dispenser models with a water filter:
+Water pressure test for both internal and external dispenser models with a water filter:

 - An adequate cold water supply is crucial for satisfactory icemaker and dispenser operation on these models.